the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 (cl-inclusive-events-schedule-diverse-speakers)=
 ### Including Diverse Speakers
-When identifying sessions or speakers for your event, it is incredibly important to include a person with lived experience in your speaker list or panellists.
+When identifying sessions or speakers for your event, it is incredibly important to include a person with lived experience in your speaker list or as a panellist.

 By supporting and promoting a representative with lived experience at your event, you will actively foster an inclusive environment by providing a platform for those who have lived through similar experiences to share their perspectives, insights, and expertise thus creating a more relatable and empathetic environment for all attendees.

-These speakers may share perspectives that resonate deeply with an audience, and can be the catalyst attendees with lived experience to understand that their perspectives and experiences are valued.
+These speakers may share perspectives that resonate deeply with an audience, and can be the catalyst for attendees with lived experience to understand that their perspectives and experiences are valued.

 This core idea around representation can help to establish a shared space between attendees where it feels safe and supportive to engage in a dialogue about lived experience.
 The presence and promotion of these speakers can help to validate and legitimize the significance of personal experiences within research, and can facilitate a more inclusive and balanced discourse at your event.